kompanie-dev/reagenz/README.md

         });
     }

-    // This function gets bound by the $click attribute seen in render()
+    // This function gets executed by the $click attribute seen in render()
     // It only fires for the element with the $click attribute
-    // You can also bind other events with $change, $input etc. buttonClickEvent() {
+    // You can also connect other events with $change, $input etc. buttonClickEvent() {
         this.dispatch(countUp(1));
     }

     // This function generates the innerHTML of the component.
-    // In this case it also accesses the count selector, specified in the constructor. render({ count }) {
+    // In this case it also accesses the count selector specified in the constructor. render({ count }) {
         return /*html*/`
             <div>Current value: ${count}</div>